The Hayward People's Budget

 Neighborhood Meetings and Delegate Recruitment: Join us at a City Hall to You meeting in your neighborhood to learn about things happening in Hayward and hear about the participatory budgeting process.

-Delegate Kickoff: Sign Up to be a Delegate by Oct 31, 2021.
-We will announce neighborhood delegates by November 10, 2021.
-During November we will host orientations and trainings to help your delegates conduct community outreach and draft proposals.
+Delegate Kickoff: During November we will host orientations and trainings to help your delegates conduct community outreach and draft proposals.